Canon 10D vs 5D Mark IV

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
 In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 10D vs 5D Mark IV